prithaupadhyay/Computer-Networks-Lab-Work/README.md

 ## casechange
 Contains a client server code which takes a string as an input from client and returns the new string with opposite case.In case, where the string have mixed cases, it will ask for the user's choice.

+## date_time
+Server will return the current date and time to the client.